Look who's back: The story of inflation in recent decades and prospects going forward

 Initially, the arrival of Covid-19 in early 2020 further entrenched this deflationary trend, with lockdowns sucking demand out of the global economy, more than offsetting upward price pressures from disruptions to supply chains and currency weakening.

-But this effect is now going into reverse: As vaccines are rolled out, restrictions are eased, and energy prices recover, global inflation is expected to rise in 2021.
+But this effect is now going into reverse: As vaccines are rolled out, restrictions are eased, and commodity prices recover, global inflation is rising swiftly in many countries, and is projected to average markedly higher in 2021 compared to 2020.
 Moreover, following years of subdued price pressures, developed country central banks are likely to remain passive in the face of higher short-term inflation, keeping rates at record-low levels.

 In the U.S., this favorable backdrop for prices is further enhanced by turbocharged consumer spending, thanks to generous government handouts under President Biden’s 1.9 trillion stimulus plan.
-Simultaneously, Federal Reserve Governor Jerome Powell has been at pains to make clear the bank will keep its pedal to the metal, as it actively aims for inflation to overshoot under the new average inflation targeting regime introduced last year.
+Simultaneously, Federal Reserve Governor Jerome Powell has been at pains to make clear the bank will keep its pedal to the metal for the time being, as it actively aims for inflation to overshoot under the new average inflation targeting regime introduced last year.
 For the first time in a long time, the word “overheating” has crept into the market lexicon when talking about the outlook for the U.S. economy.

-Regarding the longer-term inflation outlook, the jury is still out over the impact of the coronavirus pandemic.
-On one hand, damage to productive capacity, higher taxes, stricter environmental regulations and more fragmented supply chains as countries look to reshore key manufacturing capabilities could fan the flames of inflation in the years ahead.
+And what of the longer-term impact of the coronavirus pandemic on the inflation outlook?
+Here, the jury is still out.
+On one hand, damage to productive capacity, higher spending and taxes, and more fragmented supply chains as countries look to reshore key manufacturing capabilities could fan the flames of inflation in the years ahead.
 Yet on the other hand, greater digitalization and public investment have the potential to provide a meaningful boost to productivity, dampening price pressures.

 On balance, inflation is likely to average higher this decade than last.
-But today’s long-term inflation forecasts are virtually unchanged from our pre-Covid-19 projections, suggesting the virus’s impact—if it exists at all—will be at the margin.
-The underlying structural factors affecting prices in the years ahead, such as protectionism, environmentalism and population ageing all predated the pandemic.
+But for most countries, today’s long-term inflation forecasts are virtually unchanged from our pre-Covid-19 projections, suggesting the virus’s impact—if it exists at all—will be at the margin.
+The underlying structural factors which could push up prices in the years ahead—such as protectionism, environmentalism, population ageing and China’s shift away from producing cheap manufactured goods—all predated the pandemic.
+And while the U.S. is a high-profile exception (U.S. inflation projections to 2025 have risen compared to before the pandemic), this probably owes more to the Federal Reserve’s shift to average inflation targeting than the pandemic itself.

-What’s more, there will be no return to the dog days of the 1970s.
+In any case, there should be no return to the dog days of the 1970s.
 Today’s crop of central bankers are too wily, and the credibility they have built up in recent decades too great, for that to happen.
-A meaningful change in the outlook would require an explicit shift in the monetary framework, or for authorities to ditch their inflation targets altogether—unlikely barring an unforeseen shake-up of the political climate which leads to central banks being stripped of their autonomy.
+A large upward shift in the inflation outlook would require an explicit and dramatic change to the monetary framework, or for authorities to ditch their inflation targets altogether—unlikely barring an unforeseen shake-up of the political climate.
 As such, Ronald Reagan’s hair-raising description of inflation is unlikely to gain a new lease of life in the years ahead; and for that we can all be thankful.

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily reflect the opinion of FocusEconomics S.L.U.
 Views, forecasts or estimates are as of the date of the publication and are subject to change without notice.
 This report may provide addresses of, or contain hyperlinks to, other internet websites.
 FocusEconomics S.L.U. takes no responsibility for the contents of third party internet websites.